Vitaplex/guttespinat-portfolio/markdown/illusoryself.md

 ## What Is Beyond The You

-The big change happens when you realize You are none of these things - You are not a person having a subjective experience; You are an expression of the universe itself!
+The big change happens when you realize You are none of these things - You are not just a person having a subjective experience; You are an expression of the universe itself!

 The you that has a subjective experience is a product of the You which really **is** the universe itself.
 The human which you are is the universe coalescing through a unfathomable series of causalities; products of circumstance, evolution, reproduction,  which allows the subjective you to be here, now, as an inseparable expression of the whole - of the universe.